 Phone: 1- 855 - 500-3537

-- The elder feels like hurting himself or someone else.
+- The person feels like hurting himself, herself, or someone else.

-- The elder feels that he cannot cope with the abuse, or his recovery from it.
+- The person feels that he or she cannot cope with the abuse, or recover from it.

-- The elder has shortness of breath, chest pain, or a fast heartbeat.
+- The person has shortness of breath, chest pain, or a fast heartbeat.

-Care AgreementThe elder has the right to help plan his own care.
-To help with this plan, he must learn about his health condition and how it may be treated.
-He can then discuss treatment options with his healthcare providers.
+Care AgreementThe person has the right to help plan his own care.
+To help with this plan, he or she must learn about his or her health condition and how it may be treated.
+He or she can then discuss treatment options with healthcare providers.
 Together they can decide what care and treatment may be used.
-The elder always has the right to refuse treatment.The above information is an educational aid only.
+The person always has the right to refuse treatment.The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 Learn more about Elder Neglect for Family Members and Carers